AhmedAshraf20000/Clipboard-website-Tailwind-CSS-/README.md

-A responsive template created using HTML-CSS
+A responsive template created using HTML-Tailwind CSS

 For watching the template: